 I’m Jordan St. John and I’m one of Canada’s leading beer writers.

 In addition to the blog and the weekly column and the brewing school experience, I have somehow managed to parlay this gig into becoming the co-author of a book on home brewing (How to Make Your Own Brewskis: The Go-To Guide for Craft Brew Enthusiasts) and the leading expert on the history of brewing in Ontario and Toronto through the books Ontario Beer and Lost Breweries of Toronto.
-I am a collaborative brewer in Toronto, and have served as returning officer for the Canadian Brewing Awards more frequently than not over the last five years.
-I have designed a website for a brewery.
-I have worked packaging lines.
-I have drunk some very good beer with some very nice people.
-I have helped break up streetfights and served beer to foreign dignitaries.
+I have also co-authored two editions of the Ontario Craft Beer Guide which catalogues and explains the rapidly growing brewing scene here in Ontario.